Tag: United Kingdom

 -

-Book review: “All manner of ingenuity and industry”: a bio-bibliography of Dr. Thomas Willis 1621–1675
+Book review: “All manner of ingenuity and industry”: A bio-bibliography of Dr. Thomas Willis 1621–1675

-Arpan K. Banerjee Solihull, United Kingdom Cover of “All manner of ingenuity and industry” by Alastair Compston.
-Thomas Willis, born four hundred years ago, is still known by students of neuroanatomy today for the eponymous Circle of Willis.
-Yet most doctors do not know the story of Willis, the seventeenth-century British physician and his…
+Arpan K. BanerjeeSolihull, United Kingdom Thomas Willis, born four hundred years ago, is still known by students of neuroanatomy today for the eponymous Circle of Willis.
+Yet most doctors do not know the story of Willis, the seventeenth-century British physician and his remarkable contributions to medical knowledge and literature.
+This new book, a labor of…

 -